imahnama/NewYork-Times-Page/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests are all welcome!

 Feel free to check the [https://github.com/imahnama/NewYork-Times-Page/issues](issues/).